Skip to content

 Explanation

-A magnetic field around a long straight wire circles the wire instead of pointing along it.
-Current direction sets the circulation sense through the right-hand rule, current size sets how strong that local swirl is, and distance still matters because the field weakens as you move farther from the wire.
+A magnetic field around a long straight wire does not point along the wire.
+It circles around the wire.
+Current direction sets the circulation sense through the right-hand rule, current size sets the field strength, and distance matters because the field gets weaker as you move farther from the wire.

 This module keeps one bounded two-wire stage, one movable probe, and one linked scan line.
-The same current directions, current sizes, wire spacing, and probe position drive the field loops, probe vectors, worked examples, prediction prompts, quick test, and compare mode so magnetic-field patterns stay tied to their source instead of turning into a detached rule sheet.
+The same current directions, current sizes, wire spacing, and probe position drive the field loops, probe vectors, scan graphs, worked examples, prediction prompts, and quick test, so the field pattern always stays tied to its sources.

 Key ideas

-01Positive current in this model means out of the page and produces a counterclockwise magnetic-field circulation.
-Negative current means into the page and produces a clockwise circulation.
+01In this model, positive current means out of the page and gives counterclockwise magnetic circulation, while negative current means into the page and gives clockwise circulation.

-02At one fixed distance from a wire, stronger current gives a stronger magnetic field.
-At one fixed current, moving farther away weakens the field.
+02At the same distance from a wire, a larger current gives a larger magnetic field.
+At the same current, points farther from the wire have a weaker field.

-03The net magnetic field at the probe is the vector sum of both wire contributions evaluated at that same location.
+03The net magnetic field at the probe comes from adding the two wire contributions at that same location.

 Frozen walkthrough